autoplot/documentation/javadoc/org/autoplot/datasource/AbstractDataSourceFormat.md

+# org.autoplot.datasource.AbstractDataSourceFormat

-# org.autoplot.datasource.AbstractDataSourceFormatprovides getParam to extensions and the file part.
+provides getParam to extensions and the file part.

 ***
 <a name="getBooleanParam"></a>
 # getBooleanParam